awsugkochi/awsugkochi/src/pages/blog/2019-03-13-aws-awsugkochi-meetup-announcement-2019-march.md

 <br>

 ## Join the community

-Join the AWSUGKOCHI community - you can find us on our [About](https://awsugkochi.in/about) page
+Join the AWSUGKOCHI community - you can find us on our [About](https://awsugkochi.in/about) pag